nmeisburger/SLASH2.0/README.md

 # SLASH
-High preformance distributed nearest neighbor system using LSH and sketching.
+High performance distributed nearest neighbor system using LSH and sketching.

 ## Development
 1. Clone this repository